 Everything You Need to Know about HIPAA Violations

-If your organization deals in protected health information (PHI), you’re likely subject to the Health Insurance Portability and Accountability Act (HIPAA).
-Failure to safeguard PHI could result in HIPAA violations and penalties, enforced by HIPAA’s governing body, the Department of Health and Human Services (HHS).
-The full scope of the stakes in these violations includes:
+If your organization handles protected health information (PHI), you must comply with the Health Insurance Portability and Accountability Act (HIPAA).
+Failing to properly safeguard PHI can lead to a HIPAA violation, resulting in significant fines, penalties, or legal consequences enforced by the Department of Health and Human Services (HHS).

-- What constitutes a violation—and the Tiers of severity
+- What constitutes a violation and the different tiers of severity

-- What kinds of penalties can be assessed for violations
+- Potential penalties that can be assessed for violations

 - How HIPAA penalties are enforced by the HHS

-- How to avoid HIPAA violations and penalties
+- Steps to avoid HIPAA violations and remain compliant

 HIPAA Violation Tiers: Levels of Severity

-- Tier 1 Violation – This applies to situations where a Covered Entity was unaware of an incident causing a violation or if the specific circumstances could not have been avoided.
+- Tier 1 Violation: Occurs when a Covered Entity was unaware of the incident or could not have reasonably avoided it.

-- Tier 2 Violation – This applies when a Covered Entity should have been aware of the circumstances leading to a violation but failed to apply an appropriate amount of care.
+- Tier 2 Violation: Applies when a Covered Entity should have known about the circumstances but failed to exercise reasonable care.

-- Tier 3 Violation – This applies when a Covered Entity shows “willful neglect” of their HIPAA responsibilities, leading to a PHI breach, but has taken action to correct the issue.
+- Tier 3 Violation: Involves “willful neglect” of HIPAA responsibilities, resulting in a PHI breach, but corrective action is taken.

-The Tier is identified as part of the OCR’s Enforcement Process and determines what level of monetary and other penalties will be assessed—see below for more information on both.
+Each tier is identified through the OCR’s Enforcement Process and dictates the level of monetary fines and other penalties assessed.

 Covered Entities and Business Associates Under HIPAA